-Think of it this way: HTML is the page content, while the URL is the address where that page can be found.
-When you create a public URL for HTML, you are publishing the page somewhere that other people can access.
+This does not change HTML into a different file format.
+Think of it this way: the HTML source is the content, while the URL is the address where that content can be found.
+When you create a shareable address, you are publishing the document somewhere that other people can access.

 If you have raw HTML code, paste it into the editor.
 If you have an .html file, open it in a code editor and copy the contents, or upload it if the tool supports file upload.

-A complete HTML document works best because it includes the page structure, title, styles, and scripts in one place.
+A complete HTML document works best because it includes the structure, title, styles, and scripts in one place.

 <!doctype html>